Eko199/Functional-Programming-Course/Project/README.md

 type ClosingArguments = [(Char, MyType)] --needed for the automatic term closing: if there is no assumption for a variable, a new type is created for it and the binding is added to a list used in the end of the algorithm
 ```

-The `typeFind` function take as arguments a `Term`, a list of the currently used type names `UsedTypes` and the current `Context` and `Substitutions`.
+The `typeFind` function take as arguments a `Term`, the count of the currently used type names `UsedTypes` and the current `Context` and `Substitutions`.
 It returns a tuple of:
 - `MyType` - the inferred type of the term (no substitutions applied yet)
-- `UsedTypes` - a new list of type names, in case a new type was created
+- `UsedTypes` - the count of the used type names, in case a new type was created, used for indexing next name
 - `Substitutions` - type inference of applications can add new type substitutions to the previously generated ones
 - `ClosingArguments` - if new variables need to be closed, they are added here

 \
 The type inference algorithm is as it follows:
 - If the term is a single variable, get its type from the current context.
 If no type is assumed, the variable is free and a new type is created and added to `ClosingArguments`
 - If the term is an application of two terms `x` and `y`, first find the types of `x` and `y` and check for new substitutions: x needs to be a function type that takes as an argument the type of `y`.
-Also checks for recursive type definitions and throws an error if one is found.
 The result is the return type of the function `x`.
 - If the term is an abstraction of a term with a varible, then this variable is added to the `Context` with a newly assumed type `a`.
 Then the resulting type is a function from `a` to the inferred type of the inner term.

 Finally, the `termTypeInference` function takes a term and runs it trough `typeFind` and constructs a new type: a function taking as arguments the types of the closing variables and returns the result type.
-After that the constructed type is mapped through the `Substitutions` and returned with the `ClosingArguments` for output.
+After that the constructed type is mapped through the `Substitutions`, which also check for recursive type definitions and throws an error if one is found.
+The result is returned with the `ClosingArguments` for output.

 ### Example: `λyx.xy`
 - Lambda term -> assume `y`:`a`